 In addition to permitted riding areas, there are also allowable parking areas.
 Always consult the map before you park to make sure you’re in the right place.
 If you are outside a legitimate parking area, the app may refuse to let you finish the ride.

 One major issue with e-scooters in Rome is that unscrupulous commuters have taken to hiding a scooter in their house or apartment building in the evening, so that they won’t have to search for one the next day.
-To get round this, some of the apps have started defining any building as a “no parking” zone.
+To get round this, some of the apps have started defining any building, including those with a public parking lot, as a “no parking” zone.

 Furthermore while the scooter should be parked off the road, don’t park the scooter where it may block traffic on the sidewalk.
 Some of the apps require that you take a final photograph of where you have parked the scooter to ensure you have done so correctly.